 Watching someone you love struggle with addiction is painful, especially when they refuse help.
-Tennessee does not have laws like Kentucky’s Casey’s Law or Florida’s Marchman Act to commit someone to rehab.
+Tennessee does not have laws like Casey’s Law in Kentucky or Marchman Act in Florida to commit someone to rehab.

 General mental health crisis laws in Tennessee can apply to drug and alcohol addiction.
 But, the process can be expensive and the law isn’t meant for addiction, so the judge may not rule in your favor.

 An intervention is a better route.
 Court-ordered options are always a last resort.

 What is an intervention?